How to Reduce Waste for Two-Component Coatings

-Q: We are spraying two-component primers and topcoats onto wood cabinet doors.
-Despite our best efforts to properly estimate the amount needed, we end up scrapping 3-5 gallons of coating each day.
+Q: We are spraying two-component primers and topcoats, and despite our best efforts to properly estimate the amount needed, we end up scrapping 3-5 gallons of coating each day.
 In addition to the wasted paint, we also use a high volume of solvent to clean our tanks and guns.
 How can we reduce the amount of waste in our process?

 A. The situation you have described is very common and is directly related to your process of “hot potting” or manually blending the “A” and “B” parts of a two-component material.
 Once the two materials are combined or activated, you have a fixed amount of time or “pot life” to apply the “hot” material.
 Hot potting is a very easy and cost-effective way to mix and spray two-component materials until it becomes a financial burden as you have described.
 Another disadvantage of “hot potting” that you may have noticed is that, over a short period of time, the viscosity of the material changes, which directly impacts the spray and finish quality.

 Typical manifold assembly with flow meter, which can accommodate multiple materials in addition to air and solvent valves used for flushing.Photo Credit: Carlisle Fluid Technology

 There is a wide variety of mechanical and electronic fluid metering equipment that will resolve the issue that you are experiencing.
 These systems allow you to mix the material as it is being applied, which drastically reduces the amount of waste generated.
 Since the material is mixed on demand, you will also have much better consistency, which will improve the overall application process and finish quality.